mondrian-framework/mondrian-framework/packages/docs/docs/docs/03-getting-started.md

 # Getting started

 This tutorial will show how to set up a basic back-end application with Mondrian Framework that serve a simple API both as a REST service and a GraphQL query.

 ## Installing Mondrian Framework

-Create a new directory `myproject`, and from there follow this steps to initialize a standard Node.JS project with TypeScript:
+Create a new directory `myproject`, and from there follow these steps to initialize a standard Node.JS project with TypeScript:

 - Run: `cd myproject`, this goes into the created project folder.
 - Run: `npm init` and follow the prompts to setup a new Node.js project.
 This will generate a package.json file for you.
 - Run: `npm install typescript --save-dev` to add TypeScript as a dev dependency
-- Run: `npx tsc --init` to initialize you TypeScript project with a default tsconfig.json
+- Run: `npx tsc --init` to initialize your TypeScript project with a default tsconfig.json

 You are now ready to install Mondrian Framework on your project.
 The framework is highly modular and you can choose the right modules for your project base on your needs.
 In this example we want to create a simple backend server that exposes a REST API.

 ```
 > npm i @mondrian-framework/model
       @mondrian-framework/module
       @mondrian-framework/rest-fastify
       @mondrian-framework/graphql-yoga
       fastify
 ```

 ## Writing your first API

 Mondrian Framework promotes the decoupling of the parts of an application by well-defined abstractions, which is why creating an API requires defining a function, a module that contains it and some runtimes to execute the application.

 Let's start by writing a very simple echo API.